kayoom/wsdl-mapper/README.md

 ### XSD

     $ wsdl-mapper generate all some-schema.xsd --out some-schema --module SomeSchema

 Will generate models and (de)serializers for the given `XSD` schema.
 The generated classes are all nested within the specified module `SomeSchema` and are put under `${pwd}/some-schema` (`pwd` == current working directory).

 For all available options, see

     $ wsdl-mapper help generate

 ### SOAP / WSDL

     $ wsdl-mapper generate svc some-svc.wsdl --out some-schema --module SomeSchema

 Will generate models, (de)serializers and a client for the given `WSDL` service.

 ## TODOs

+* loosen the dependency on concurrent-ruby, make the async way optional.
+* refactor code to mitigate the naming mess. (there are so many different domain objects called name or type, which causes a mess in naming variables and methods. probably it makes sense to define acronyms and use them consistently throughout the code.)
+* add more documentation, especially:
+  * how-tos / tutorials / walkthroughs
+  * inline documentation
+  * examples
+* add logging to parsing + generating

 ## Contributing